Cyber Security – Loyalist College in TorontoNEW

 - Explore designing and implementing vulnerability assessment procedures to identify and solve existing network security issues.

-- Get first-hand workplace experience during a co-op in semester four.
+- Get first-hand workplace experience during a co-op work term in semester four.

 While completing this program, students will have the opportunity to acquire in-demand industry certifications concurrently with their studies.